-The best grounds range from five to fifteen miles from the mainland, and have a depth of water varying from twoto seven fathoms.
-This proximity of the grounds to harbors of refuge makes ponging comparatively safe, even in the stormiest weather.-Detroit Free Press, barrels are made in this way for six cents each, and other kinds in proportion.
-If butter firkins sell for forty cents each, it seems as if the business of making them, where lumber is cheap, might be profitable, if the cost of shir ment was paid by the purchaser.
+Machinery is now made for the manufacture of all kinds of casks and tubs, so hat no handwork is required.
+Flour barrels are made in this way for six cents each, and other kinds in proportion.
+If butter firkins sell for forty cents each, it seems as if the business of making them, where lumber is cheap, might be profitable, if the cost of shir ment was paid by the purchaser,

 A Norwegian farmer has invented a curious lock in which the bolt is released by a stroke from a pendulum bob.
-The endulum, invisible from the outside, is noved sufficiently by blowing sharply several times through a hole in the door, but the puffs of air can be given at the proper time only by swinging a key penulum, previously adjusted, to vibrate in unison with the lock pendulum.
+The pendulum, invisible from the outside, is moved sufficiently by blowing sharply several times through a hole in the door, but the puffs of air can be given at the proper time only by swinging a key pendulum, previously adjusted, to vibrate in unison with the lock pendulum.

-Air plows, V-shaped contrivances, to e placed on the front of engines of fast express trains, are the latest scheme to get more speed by overcoming much of the natural resistance of the air to the front of the locomotive.
-The plow exends from a few inches above the track to the top of the smokestack, the sharp Edge, of course, in front.
-"Shovelin, log" is a common expression among railroad men, but piowing wind is a new thing in railroad agriculture.
+Air plows, V-shaped contrivances, to be placed on the front of engines of fast express trains, are the latest scheme to get more speed by overcoming much of the natural resistance of the air to the front of the locomotive.
+The plow extends from a few inches above the track to the top of the smokestack, the sharp rdge, of course, in front.
+"Shoveling log" is a common expression among rail road men, but plowing wind is a new

-Saved From Suicide by His Dog.
+Saved From Snicide by His Dog.

-An intelligent pet dog owned by Louis Schmidt, of Camdem, N. J., has prevented him from committing suicide. chmidt is just recovering from a serious attack of typhoid fever, which left him very nervous and subject to fits of mel ancholia.
-He was seized with one of those spells Monday night, and while his wife was asleep stole to the kitchen.
-Here he procured a rope, and, making a noose, tied one end to an iron hook in the wall.
+An intelligent pet dog owned by Louis Schmidt, of Camdem, N. J., has prevented him from committing suicide.
+Schmidt is just recovering from a serious attack of typhoid fever, which left him very nervous and subject to fits of melancholia.
+He was seized with one of those spells Monday night, and while his wife was asleep stole to the kitchen Here he procured a rope, and, making a noose, tied one end to an iron hook in the wall.
 Then procuring a chair he adjusted the rope, and kicking away the chair swung himself off, as he thought, into into eternity.
 But, unknown to Schmidt, his faithful dog had followed him, and instinctively knowing some thing was wrong the intelligent animal went back into the bedroom whining pitifully.
-Finally he awoke Mrs. Schmidt by tugging at the bed clothing and rubping his cold nose in her face, and she ollowed the dog down stairs as soon as There" she she missed her husband. found him hanging from the hook.
-She managed to cut him down in time to save his life. - Philadelphia Times.
+Finally he awoke Mrs. Schmidt by tugging at the bed clothing and rubbing his cold nose in her face, and sh she missed her husband.
+There she found him hanging from the hook.
+She managed to cut him down in time to save his life,-Philadelphia Times.

-An Epidemic of Heliotrope.
+An Epidemie of Heliotrope.

-We are about undergoing an epidemic of heliotrope and the green tints; we are going to have it had.
-TL trouble will run its full course; it will be something like the yallery greenery craze that struck us along with Oscar and his long locks some ten years ago, and is directly traceable to the prevalence of the seventeenth century styles in decoration, and we are sorry for it, for those delicate colors which looked well and were charming against the fresh painted faces of the court heauties o Louis XVI and the powdered wigs and sliken attire, white stockings and laces would show to horrible disadvantage against our modern dress and honest complexions .- The Upholsterer.
+We are about undergoing an epidemic of heliotrope and the green tints; we are going to have it bad.
+The trouble will run its full course; it will be something like the vallery greenery craze that struck us along with Oscar and his long locks some ten years ago, and is directly traceable to the prevalence of the seventeenth century styles in decoration, and we are sorry for it, for those delicate colors which looked well and were charming against the fresh painted faces of the court beauties of Lous XVI and the powdered wigs and silken attire, white stockings and laces, would show to horrible disadvantage against our modern dress and honcomplexions .- The Upholsterer.